Boston University Academy

 Boston University Academy (BUA) is a private high school operated by Boston University.
 Founded in 1993 and located on the Boston University campus, the academy is geared toward college preparatory work.
 As part of its integration with the university, students are able to take college courses for credit their junior and senior years.
-Students are guaranteed acceptance to Boston University if they maintained a 3.0 grade point average in Boston University courses and have no history of major disciplinary actions.
+Students are guaranteed acceptance to Boston University if they maintain a 3.0 grade point average in Boston University courses and have no history of major disciplinary actions.

-BUA's student body is drawn from over 51 communities: 33% come from public schools, 61% from independent schools, 5% from parochial schools and 1% are from home-school or international schools; 53% are students of color and 37% of students come from multilingual households (representing 30 languages).
-BUA provides need-based tuition assistance to approximately 29% of the students as of the 2024–2025 academic year.
+BUA's student body is drawn from nearly 50 communities in the greater Boston area: 35% come from public schools, 61% from independent schools, 4% from parochial schools, and <1% are from home-school or international schools; 59% are students of color and 37% of students come from multilingual households (representing 26 languages).
+BUA provides need-based tuition assistance to 27% of students as of the 2026-2027 academic year.

 Accreditation

 The academy is accredited by the New England Association of Schools and Colleges and is a member of the Association of Independent Schools of New England.